symblai/symbl-agora-Android-app/README.md

 ## Setup and Deploy
 1. The first step is to navigate to Agora.io's [console][console] where you sign up for a free developer account.
 After signing up on the console, navigate to Symbl.ai's Extension in Agora.io's Extension [Marketplace][marketplace], which re-routes you directly to Agora.io's [console][console].

 2. The second step to getting setup is to activate your app.
 Upon activating your project, Agora.io automatically retrieves the Symbl.ai appId and appSecret required to be used in your own app.
-To fetch those credential, press on the "View" in your project.
+To fetch those credentiala, press on the "View" button in your project.

 ![activation](./resources/activation.png)